Katikistan/Notes/Networking.md

 This layer deals with the physical connection between devices, such as cables and switches.
 Protocols that apply to this layer include Ethernet and Wi-Fi.
 # Network core
+A process is analogous to a house and its socket is analogous to its door.

+the host is identified by its IP address

+the sending process must also identify the receiving process (more specifically, the receiving socket): a host could be running many network applications.

+Popular applications have been assigned specific port numbers
 ## CDN
 Content Distribution Networks (CDN s) are a system of distributed servers that are deployed in multiple data centers around the world.
 The goal of a CDN is to provide faster delivery of content to users by caching a copy of the content on servers that are closer to the user's location.